zboxfs/zbox/CONTRIBUTING.md

-# Contributing to Zbox
+# Contributing to ZboxFS

-Zbox welcomes contribution from everyone in the form of suggestions, bug reports, pull requests, and feedback.
+ZboxFS welcomes contribution from everyone in the form of suggestions, bug reports, pull requests, and feedback.
 This document gives some guidance if you are thinking of helping us.